 Multiple sclerosis is an autoimmune disease that affects the central nervous system.
-The disease disrupts the flow of information within the brain and between the brain and the body.
+It disrupts the flow of information within the brain and between the brain and the body.

 This article examines the different types of MS that can affect people and how their symptoms differ from each other.